epi155/recfm/recfm-maven-plugin/README.md

 tag is used for each type, Let's see them in detail one by one.

 The entire area of the class or of a group of it must be associated with a field.
-If a part of the area is not needed it can be defined as a filler.
+If a part of the area is not needed it should be defined as a filler.

 #### <a name="431">4.3.1.
 Alphanumeric </a>